 2DEvolved is Side Scroll Studios in house game engine built by Kai Kubicek aka valcan_s the creator of Corpses ‘N Souls and Side Scroll Studios.
-The 2DEvolved engine is a powerful modern multi core game engine that takes advantage of modern multi cored CPUs, modern GPUs and multi GPU configurations.
+The 2DEvolved engine is a powerful modern multi core game engine that takes advantage of modern multi cored CPUs and modern GPUs configurations.
 From pushing a Physx like dynamic particle system that is not GPU specific to dynamic lighting, normal mapping, shadows, post FX and a host of other modern techniques.
 All of which is running @ a base line of 1080p 60fps to a staggering 5760x1080 in multi monitor configs.
 The 2DEvolved engine is ready to evolve 2D games to the modern era.
-For more information please visit www.sidescrollstudios.com
+For more information please visit www.corpsesnsouls.com

 * Note * - within this article all the game engine work and game content shown are in a work in progress and Pre-Alpha state.
 Also please note the video linked in this article is a "In-Game Tech Demo video" and is not a completed or official "Gameplay Video" for Corpses 'N Souls.
 The official Corpses 'N Souls gameplay video will be a separate release and video at a later date.

 An addition to the dynamic weather system is weather profiles.
 Weather profiles allow for different degrees of a certain weather cycle effects.
 So for instance a light rain cycle to a heavy rain cycle, all profiles will randomly and dynamically change or be specifically triggered by an event.
 The different profiles will also dynamically change the effects.
 This ranges from more or less particles and other visual effects and changes to the current environment.

 Raining: profile - 4